heptarch/heptarch.github.io/drafts/demon.md

-in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details were infinitely beneath the notice of Susan Dewar, who was, in turn, 200 yards directly beneath the stationmaster's rum, gazing with rapture at the fragile and impossible object before her.
+in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details were infinitely beneath the notice of Susan Dewar, who, 200 yards directly beneath the stationmaster's rum, gazed with rapture at the fragile and impossible object before her.

 A small shape glowed and hummed in the darkness; a patchwork of